 UNC Charlotte' welcomes the use of the Level of Development for BIM/VDC deliverables as defined by the 2017 Level of Development Specification by BIM/VDC Forum.
 As UNC Charlotte specific information will be added to the Design and Construction Models, the Record Model will consist of many LoD 350 components.
 This number refers to a LoD 300 for those items defined in the MDS and delivered at the Construction Document Phase.
 The 50 represents the more specific supplemental equipment and facilities metadata and As-Built construction changes that may have been included in the Record Model.
 Supplemental metadata during construction is required to be entered via the approved Field Asset Management application.
-The Contractor/CM shall coordinate this process with UNC Charlotte in the BXP-C.
+The Contractor/CM shale coordinate this process with UNC Charlotte in the BXP-C.

 During Construction and Coordination modeling the Contractor/CM and Sub-trades should use LoD 400 on elements requiring a high level of spatial coordination or constructability review.
-For questions related to LoD please review the latest <a href="https://example.com/bleases/bl
+For questions related to LoD please review the latest BIM/VDC Forum/AIA Level of Development Specification for additional information.